Dr. Corinne Alfeld

 CTE (formerly vocational education) has historically prepared students for direct entry into work after high school.
 However, as our economy continues to evolve and postsecondary education has become a pre-requisite for most skilled jobs, high quality high school CTE has become a launching point for a variety of postgraduate options, including further education in such fields as agricultural science, business, graphic design, health care, and engineering.

 The expansion of state policy interest in K-12 CTE (ACTE, 2017) has been based on the assumption that CTE is an effective means of achieving college and career readiness among high school students.
 While there is some evidence to support this assumption, the Institute has established the CTE topic to better determine the nature and benefits of K-12 CTE programs.
-The Institute encourages researchers to examine current K-12 CTE programs, curricula, and instructional practices; students’ exposure to and experience with CTE opportunities; and the effect of participation in different types of programs on a variety of outcomes (longitudinal studies with postsecondary education and employment outcomes are eligible under this topic as long as students first experience the program or policy in the K-12 system).
+The Institute encourages researchers to examine current K-12 CTE programs, curricula, and instructional practices; students’ exposure to and experience with CTE opportunities; and the effect of participation in different types of programs on a variety of outcomes.
 In particular, there is a critical need for more information about the mechanisms, impacts, and costs of CTE – as well as what types of programs work best for whom under what conditions – that policymakers and education leaders can use in decision-making.
 In addition, the Institute invites applications to develop and validate new assessments of, as well as applications to validate existing measures of, CTE learning.

-Note: Note: The CTE topic only funds K-12 CTE research projects.
+Note: The CTE topic only funds K-12 CTE research projects.
 Researchers interested in studying CTE for college students and returning adults should apply to the Postsecondary and Adult Education topic.
+Longitudinal studies with postsecondary education and employment outcomes are eligible under the CTE topic as long as students first experience the program or policy in the K-12 system.

 RELATED PROJECTS and PROGRAMS